 About three-quarters of Teruel is covered by the mountains of the Iberian Cordillera.
 The remainder of the province, principally in the northeast, is a broad plain known as Alcañiz.
 Marble and chalk are quarried in the province, and coal mining in the area fuels the reamining electricity plants at Andorra and Escucha.
 A lonely life of agriculture is the dominant industry and includes barley, oil, cheese, fruits, timber, flax, hemp, and wool.

 The walking can be lonely but rewarding with surprisingly rich geography and occasional castles popping up out of the mist.

-Teruel makes a good base with multiple hotels and easy access up the A23 to most walk routes.
+Teruel makes a good base with multiple hotels and easy access up the A23 to most northern walk routes.

 Southern routes can be reached from the coast with a short drive.